Welcome to Greenland!

 Greenland is very safe for tourists.
 With a small population and friendly locals, you’ll feel more than welcomed when visiting this unique country.

-Flying from Dublin to Iceland's Keflavík International Airport takes a little over 2 hours, with a distance of approx 930 miles (1500 kilometres).
+Flying from New York to Iceland's Keflavík International Airport takes 6 hours over a distance of approx 2600 miles (4170 kilometers).
 Flight times from Iceland to Greenland are 2-3 hours.